Healthcare Decision Analysis courses and descriptions

 HCDA 580 Seminars in Healthcare Decision Analysis

-A forum to examine and test ideas in a rigorous, systematic manner based on evidence and literature support.
-Students will challenge issues and principles related to particular topics and present different points-of-view.
-These discussion-based seminars serve as guides to critical thinking skills and an organized approach to solving healthcare issues.
+A discussion and research forum to examine and test ideas in a rigorous, systematic manner based on evidence and literature support.
+Students will challenge issues and principles related to particular topics and present different points-of-view, followed by an assigned research and evaluative project.
+Initial discussion-based seminars serve as guides to critical thinking skills and will lead each student into their own research project design, execution and presentation to the faculty.
+Each student will be required to demonstrate an organized approach to addressing and solving healthcare questions, using applied tools and techniques.

 - Health Policy and Government Payment Implications & Impact